Slamy/Wiki_MiSTer/MiSTer-CRT-Guide.md

 `video_mode=1024,116,72,160,256,1,1,3,20400`

 ### Playstation
-These modelines might help withe beta version of the PSX core (as of 04-2022), especially with games using different resolutions in PAL mode.
+These modelines might help with the beta version of the PSX core (as of 04-2022), especially with games using different resolutions in PAL mode.
 First one is for PAL, the other for NTSC.
 Remember to add/remove the ";" depending on which one you would like to use.
 `[PSX]`
 `video_mode=768,18,96,78,512,16,4,43,27711; 768x512, 50Hz`
 `;video_mode=768,36,96,60,480,8,2,35,30140; 768x480, 60Hz`